-Economics and Genomics
+Economics and Genetics

 Two interrelated advances in genetics have occurred which have ushered in the growing field of genoeconomics.
 The first is a rapid expansion of so-called big data featuring genetic information collected from large population–based samples.
 The second is enhancements to computational and predictive power to aggregate small genetic effects across the genome into single summary measures called polygenic scores (PGSs).
 Together, these advances will be incorporated broadly with economic research, with strong possibilities for new insights and methodological techniques.

 This article outlines some of the history of the small but growing literature that incorporates genetic concepts, methods, and data into economic analysis, which was coined genoeconomics around 2007 (Benjamin et al., 2008).
 There have been several other very useful overviews of this topic (e.g., Beauchamp et al., 2011; Benjamin et al., 2012a), although the field is advancing rapidly enough that even recent overviews are fast becoming out of date.
-This discussion provides a brief background before describing some of these more recent advances; additional treatments are available elsewhere as well (Conley & Fletcher, 2017; Lehrer & Ding, 2017).
+This discussion provides a brief background before describing some of the more recent advances; additional treatments are available elsewhere as well (Conley & Fletcher, 2017; Lehrer & Ding, 2017).
 The article also focuses on the integration of genetics within microeconomics rather than macroeconomics, which has been outlined elsewhere (Ashraf & Galor, 2017; Conley & Fletcher, 2017), with many interesting examples (Cook, 2014, 2015).
-I find much to be excited about in this integration, although there are important limitations.
+There is much to be excited about in this integration, although there are important limitations.

 Economics research has incorporated genetic concepts for decades, often treating genetics as a nuisance—an alternative explanation of causal processes that should be controlled in empirical work.
 This can be seen in the use of monozygotic (identical) twins to control for genetic background when exploring associations between such elements as educational attainment and wages (Taubman, 1976b).
 Similar ideas have been used when exploring sibling differences as a way to control for family background factors (Fletcher, 2010, 2011a, 2014).

 While genetics is often treated as a nuisance in social science research, there are at least three waves of more tangible integration of genetics within economics.
 The first wave occurred before molecular genetic data existed, instead using family relationships as a way to understand underlying genetic effects.
-A second wave emerged during the candidate gene paradigm in genetics, using a small number of genetic variants that became available in social science and medical data sets in the early 2000s.
+A second wave emerged with the candidate gene paradigm in genetics, using a small number of genetic variants that became available in social science and medical data sets in the early 2000s.
 A third wave has now capitalized on a shift in genetics away from candidate genes and toward genomewide measures.

 Before proceeding, some additional background may be useful for many readers who have less familiarity with genetics.
-The human genome was completed in 2000 by the Human Genome Project, which aimed to map nucleotides, the rungs in the spiral double helix of deoxyribonucleic acid (DNA), which come in four varieties (adenine, guanine, cytosine, and thymine, represented by the letters A, C, G, and T), as well as other features of human genetic difference.
-There are approximately 22,000 genes in humans (much fewer than was originally estimated, and many fewer than in some grains and bugs) (Pertea & Salzberg, 2010) and approximately 3 billion pairs of letters located within both these genes and the so-called dark matter of human DNA, where geneticists have been unable to map out genetic functionality.
+The human genome sequencing was completed in 2000 by the Human Genome Project, which aimed to map nucleotides, the rungs in the spiral double helix of deoxyribonucleic acid (DNA), which come in four varieties (adenine, guanine, cytosine, and thymine, represented by the letters A, C, G, and T), as well as other features of human genetic difference.
+There are approximately 22,000 genes in humans (much fewer than was originally estimated, and many fewer than in some grains and bugs; Pertea & Salzberg, 2010) and approximately 3 billion pairs of letters located within both these genes and the so-called dark matter of human DNA, where geneticists have been unable to map out genetic functionality.

 Economists most typically interact with genetic data collected as a component of larger social survey or medical data.
-This data most often comes in two varieties, depending on how the genetic material was assessed and how many of the 3 billion pairs of letters were measured.
+This data most often come in two varieties, depending on how the genetic material was assessed and how many of the 3 billion pairs of letters were measured.
 The first measure, a single nucleotide polymorphism (SNP, pronounced “snip,” which assesses a single-letter variation), is a measure of the letter at each locus in the genome assessed in the data.
 Because all humans have the same letters in over 99% of all loci, the number of SNPs in a data set often is in the range of thousands or hundreds of thousands.
 Also recall that humans have two chromosomes (one maternally and one paternally inherited), so at each locus, an individual has two letters (AT, TA, TT), and the letters A and T go together and C and G go together.
 When quantifying SNPs, then, a researcher often counts the number of letters that are less frequent in humans (called minor alleles) that the respondent has at a given genetic locus (this range is 0, 1, or 2).1 Human genetic similarity also allows large-scale imputation to be used to fill in the blanks of the letters that were not assessed directly.
 In addition, some data sets contain measures of structural variation in the human genome, such as the variable number of tandem repeats (VNTR), which measures the number of times that a short sequence of letters (ACGACGACG) is repeated in the genome.
-This second type of measurement was frequently used in the candidate gene phase of genetics, which I discuss later in this article.
+This second type of measurement was frequently used in the candidate gene phase of genetics, which is discussed later in this article.

-Before the Human Genome Project, no measured (i.e., molecular) genetic data was available in social science data sets.
+Before the Human Genome Project, no measured (i.e., molecular) genetic data were available in social science data sets.
 Thus, the initial integration in economics with genetic ideas used tools from behavioral genetics to assess the overall importance of genetic factors (known as heritability) for measures of interest to economists, such as earnings (Taubman, 1976a).
 These approaches use family-based (often twin) samples combined with the basic genetic stylized facts that identical twins share 100% of their DNA and fraternal twins share 50% in order to make these assessments.
 Goldberger (1979) and others pointed out important (and Herculean) assumptions underlying the approach, which appear to have largely limited its use until a more recent resurgence of interest and newer methods.
 This recent work often incorporates molecular genetic data (rather than inferring it from familial relationships) and has been used to understand measures of economic preferences, including risk-taking and financial decision-making (Benjamin et al., 2012b; Cesarini, Dawes, Johannesson, Lichtenstein, & Wallace, 2009; Cesarini, Johannesson, Lichtenstein, Sandewall, & Wallace, 2010).

 These initial efforts, as well as a small set of related studies published in the next few years (Hinke Kessler Scholder, Wehby, Lewis, & Zuccolo, 2014; Wehby et al., 2011), often used a single genetic variant or a small set of genetic variants as instruments, justified by the candidate gene approach from the field of genetics, which was typical of the early 2000s.
 Many of these applications faced issues of weak first-stage F-statistics, failures of accounting for population stratification, the likelihood of failing the exclusion restriction in instrumental variable specifications, and relatively small sample sizes, among others (Fletcher, 2011b).3 Indeed, in hindsight, one might expect that none of the results reported in papers using candidate gene approaches are robust.

-During this second wave of integration, a parallel use of genetics in economics, as well as other social sciences, was to examine the possibility of gene-environmental interactions (GxEs).
+During this second wave of integration, a parallel use of genetics in economics, as well as other social sciences, was to examine the possibility of gene–environment interactions (GxEs).
 As in the instrumental variables case, much of the early work used a single genetic variant or a small set of genetic variants.
 Often, especially outside of economics, there was a limited focus on examining exogenous environments, further limiting the ability to make causal claims of interaction (Fletcher & Conley, 2013).

-While this wave of research into GxEs moved the field forward by utilizing strong research designs for the E in GxE, the work shares some of the overarching limitations with the use of candidate genes (G), including small effect sizes, the possibility of exploring multiple hypotheses, the difficulty of replicating findings, and the likelihood of false positive findings.
+While this wave of research into GxEs moved the field forward by utilizing strong research designs for the E in GxE, the work shares some of the overarching limitations with the use of candidate genes (G), including small effect sizes, the possibility of exploring multiple hypotheses, the difficulty of replicating findings, and the likelihood of false-positive findings.

 A key issue facing the work in this area is that the paradigm underlying genetic analysis has changed in the last 10 years.
 Basically, genetic effects related to a specific trait (i.e., a phenotype) previously were hypothesized within a one-gene/one-disease (OGOD) paradigm, which has largely switched to a many-genes-of-small-effect paradigm.
 This switch reflects a larger failure of much of genetic analysis, which relied on small samples and had a growing problem of failed replication of analyses (Chabris et al., 2012).
 The switch in paradigm also has required a shift in how genetic analysis is done.
 To uncover effects that are small and spread across the genome (i.e., the determinants of outcomes are polygenic), efforts to collect and pool together data to create much larger samples have been a high priority, allowing new variants to be detected.
 While this practice has focused on health outcomes for over a decade, teams led by economists recently have used the approach to examine a socioeconomic outcome of interest—namely, educational attainment.